-Decide how much your workshop will cost and whether it will carry graduate credit.
 Identify the venue where you will hold the workshop (typically a classroom with lab tables).
-Recruit qualified Modeling Workshop leaders (with AMTA help).

-- Work with onsite Information Technology (IT) for internet access/passwords/ printing for workshop.
+Work with onsite Information Technology (IT) for internet access/passwords/printing needs.

 STEP 5: Promote and Manage

-Workshop host institutions will be allowed to print an entire set of curriculum materials for attendees.
-This will require a per-person licensing fee ($60).
-AMTA will also include a one year free subscription to first-time modelers.
+Modeling Workshop hosts will be allowed to print an entire set of curriculum materials for attendees.
+A $75 per-person licensing fee is charged for the use of AMTA instructional resources and our brand.

 As part of an introduction and welcome to Modeling Instruction, AMTA will offer a $25 membership for teachers attending their first workshop and $50 for returning workshop attendees, on day 1 of the workshop.
 Or, we can roll the minimal cost of membership into the workshop fee so all teachers will have needed access.